rosswintle/turbo-admin/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Allow meta-click to open in new tab and improve mouse clicking
+* Improved styles
+* Initial go at caching commands for front-end
+* Improved login URL detection (only applies to browser extension)

 = 1.0.3 =
 * Some multisite support!!
 * Palette is now sorted alphabetically rather then by order items were discovered in the DOM